af7ss/OpenGD77/README.md

 However it does not support some core functionality that the official firmware supports, including sending and receiving of text / SMS messages

 The firmware source code does not contain a AMBE codec required for DMR operation.
-This functionality is provided by the official firmware which is merged with the OpenGD77 by the firmware loader
+This functionality is provided by the official firmware which is merged with the OpenGD77 by the OpenGD77CPS or firmware loader

 # User guide